-At Jet2.com and Jet2holidays, we are committed to only collecting, using and disclosing your personal data in ways that you expect and have consented to or as we are required or permitted to by law.
+At Jet2.com and Jet2holidays, we are committed to only collecting, using and disclosing your personal data in ways that you expect, or have consented to or as we are required or permitted to by law.
 This policy explains how we use your information and applies to all Jet2.com and Jet2holidays customers and visitors to our apps and our websites (together our “websites”).

 We understand that not everybody needs or wants to know how we use their information in the same level of detail, so we have created two levels of information for you.
 If you just want to know the basics, please read the 'essential information' section for each topic.
 If you want to know more, please read the ‘detailed information’ section so that you can learn more about a particular issue.